-With the bad guys looking for the fastest means to get from attack to a big payout, BEC tactics are shifting tactics to adjust to organizations being better prepared.
+With cybercriminals looking for the fastest means to get from attack to a big payout, BEC attacks are shifting tactics to adjust to organizations being better prepared.

 - Malware – 24% of BEC attacks still leverage malware as part of the attack.
 This one is interesting because it denotes the cybercriminals intent of gaining internal access, likely to gain elevated privileges and access financial applications to perform discovery (e.g., get the details on a big payment coming in and then defraud the company paying by using a second BEC attack on their finance people).

-At the end of the day, BEC is nothing more than a targeted phishing attack using very specific social engineering tactics to gain the trust of the recipient to get them to engage in some financial transaction.
+At the end of the day, Business Email Compromise (BEC) is nothing more than a targeted phishing attack using very specific social engineering tactics to gain the trust of the recipient to get them to engage in some financial transaction.
 According to the report, 71% of orgs feel their users are prepared to identify a phishing email, and yet 43% of the very same orgs said they experienced a security incident in the last 12 months.